DataDog/documentation/content/en/serverless/_index.md

 ### 2. Install the Datadog Forwarder

-Install the [Datadog Forwarder Lambda function][3], which is required for ingestion of AWS Lambda traces, enhanced metrics, custom metrics, and logs.
+Skip this step if you already have the Forwarder function installed as part of the [AWS integration][2] CloudFormation stack.
+Otherwise, install the [Datadog Forwarder Lambda function][3], which is required for ingestion of AWS Lambda traces, enhanced metrics, custom metrics, and logs.

-Note, if you installed the AWS integration by using the Datadog-provided CloudFormation template, then you already have the Forwarder function installed as part of the AWS integration CloudFormation stack.

 ### 3. Instrument Your Application